Zollerboy1/SwiftCommand/README.md

 Using this package is very easy.

-Before you start, make sure that you import the `SwiftCommand` module:
+Before you start, make sure that you've imported the `SwiftCommand` module:

 ```swift
 import SwiftCommand